University of Southampton

 Login

-Access the Faculty Software Provision form within ServiceNow.
-If you have not previously authenticated, you will have to login with your Southampton username and password.
+Access the Academic Software Requests form in ServiceNow.
+If you have not previously authenticated, you will have to log in with your university username and password.

 The form itself contains hints and tips to guide you through the process.
-Where you see an arrow and highlighted text, clicking on it will display further guidance.
-For example, select the Questionmark by the course codes to display more information:
+Where you see a question mark, click it to display further guidance.
+For example, select the question mark icon (?) by the course codes to display more information:

 Software usage information

 Please fill out the four boxes in this section with as much information as possible.
-Click on the Arrows for more guidance.
+Select the question mark for more information.

 Software types

-This gives the opportunity to build up the list of software you need.
-There are 4 sections:
+This allows building up the list of software you need.
+There are 5 sections:

-These applications are industry leading in their fields and are used by staff and students across a number of Faculties.
+These applications are industry-leading in their fields and are used by staff and students across several faculties.

-To streamline the lists, some common items (such as Microsoft Office) do not appear in the lists.
-These items will be provided and do not need to be re-requested.
+To streamline the lists, some common items (such as Microsoft Office) do not appear in the lists under the Software selection section.
+These items will be provided and do not need to be requested.

 These applications are more specialised and specific to a smaller group of users in one or more academic units.

-The categories in brackets refer to the academic unit.
-The list will only display items relevant to your Faculty but you can narrow the list further to your academic unit by typing in the 'Search' box.
+After you tick the box of Department Windows software from software types, the categories in brackets displayed under the Software selection section refer to the academic unit.
+The list of department Windows software will only display items relevant to your faculty, but you can narrow the list further to your academic unit by typing in the List of department Windows software box.

 Linux software